 Home Coming Videos.
 The internet and social media is filled with ‘Home Coming’ videos of American soldiers.
 Indian soldiers also do ‘Come Home’, but there are hardly any clips on the internet.
 The same can be orchestrated well by incorporating various videographers available in Indian towns and villages and compensating them well for the clips they provide.
 Many would even execute the task without charging as most Indians are devout patriots who hold their Defence Forces in high esteem.

 Recognition to Soldiers, Martyrs and Veterans.
-It’s an irony that India’s capital Delhi does not have any War Memorial post independence.
-India Gate was built by British to commemorate the sacrifices of Indian soldiers in World War I. In Canada, almost every city and town has war memorials and museums.
+In Canada, almost every city and town has war memorials and museums.
 During the innings break of baseball games, the two team captains present a signed shirt of their teams to veterans and serving soldiers.
 During the cricket matches in India, a similar act will pay rich dividends in projecting Hard Military Power.

 In order to make the Indian youth aware of the great Military History, there is a need to infuse the same into the school curricula.
 The Union Public Service Commission (UPSC) and the state Commissions must include at least 5% questions from Indian Military History in their examinations.
 This will ensure that the candidates study India’s Military History in detail, to a certain extent to answer the questions.